 Medication access can become complicated when cancer care involves long-term targeted therapy.
 Coverage, prescribing rules, pharmacy coordination, and documentation can all affect the process.
 The treatment decision should still come first, with access planning built around the prescription and the care team’s instructions.

-BorderFreeHealth connects patients with licensed Canadian partner pharmacies.
-Where required, prescription details are checked with the prescriber before pharmacy dispensing.
+BorderFreeHealth connects U.S. patients with licensed Canadian partner pharmacies.
+When required, prescription details are checked with the prescriber before the pharmacy dispenses.
 Some eligible patients use cash-pay, cross-border prescription options without insurance, subject to local rules and eligibility.

 Authoritative Sources